Land Management Symposium

 To allow for preeminent networking and personal access opportunities to distinguished experts in their fields, there will be a maximum of 50 attendees.

-Beginning in 1911 with the first “Handbook for Boys”, Scouts were taught the importance of conservation.
-President Theodore Roosevelt, a renowned conservationist, was the BSA’s Chief Scout Citizen.
-The first head of the U.S. Forest Service, Gifford Pinchot, was the BSA’s first Chief Scout Forester.
+Beginning in 1911, with the first “Handbook for Boys”, Scouts were taught the importance of conservation.
+President Theodore Roosevelt, a renowned conservationist, was Scouting America’s Chief Scout Citizen.
+The first head of the U.S. Forest Service, Gifford Pinchot, was Scouting America’s first Chief Scout Forester.

 Our commitment extends to the outdoors and related youth awards, projects, and educational programs at Philmont and all our High Adventure bases and camps.
 It is a core component of Scouting.